itainuri/LF-PF/README.md

-NEURAL AUGMENTED AUXILIARY PARTICLE FILTERS WITH APPLICATION TO RADAR TRACK-BEFORE-DETECT" (Itai Nuri and Nir Shlezinger) -- this repository includes inference implementation of the paper: "NEURAL AUGMENTED AUXILIARY PARTICLE FILTERS WITH APPLICATION TO RADAR TRACK-BEFORE-DETECT" (Itai Nuri and Nir Shlezinger)
+NEURAL AUGMENTED AUXILIARY PARTICLE FILTERS WITH APPLICATION TO RADAR TRACK-BEFORE-DETECT" -- this repository includes inference implementation of the paper: "NEURAL AUGMENTED AUXILIARY PARTICLE FILTERS WITH APPLICATION TO RADAR TRACK-BEFORE-DETECT" (Itai Nuri and Nir Shlezinger)

-- currently the repository supports only inferencing APP and NA-APF.
+- currently the repository only supports inferencing APP and NA-APF.
 - the saved weights for both accurate and mismatched sensors settings are included and loaded on their respective setting according to the configurations.
 - the mismatched configuration sensors offsets, in which the respective DNN weights were trained on, are also included and are loaded on that configuration.
 - the 10,000 testing trajectories of the paper are included, more trajectories can be created using this code.